lewiechiu/IdeaArchive/google-interview-experience.md

 There are lots of details to focus on here.
 I'll list o

-- Always ask for clarifications and/or speak out about what you "assume" the questions to be.
+* Always ask for clarifications and/or speak out about what you "assume" the questions to be.
-- Always write pseudocode and functions.
+* Always write pseudocode and functions.
-- Talk as you write, write as you talk.
+* Talk as you write, write as you talk.
-- Don't rush to an answer.
+* Don't rush to an answer.

+## The mentality

+Interviewing has lots of aspects in it.
+Being able to come up with a solution to solve the problem isn't the only aspect that is reviewed.
+Your communication skills, time management, personality all plays a critical role in geting yourself through the interview.
+We can't deny the fact that the first few minutes of "First Impression" can have a great influence over the course of the interview process.
+That being said, I always tell myself not to feel discouraged when a rejection letter arrives.
+In fact, being reject is a process of getting an offer.